datudav/TaskManager/README.md

 # Starting the TaskManager
 These are the steps to start the TaskManager API:
 1. Restore the SQL server database in a SQL Server instance.
+The database was built to be comptabile with SQL Server 2012 and up.
 The backup can be found in /SQL Server/Database Files/TaskManagerOLTP.bak.
 The scripts to create the users, table, and stored procedures can be found in /SQL Server/Scripts.
 2. Open appsettings.json and update the connection string.
 The format must be "data Source={Your SQL Server Instance};User Id=Development;Password=Devel0pment123!;Connect Timeout=60;Initial Catalog={The name of the restored OLTP database};TrustServerCertificate=True;";
 3. Run the windows batch file StartTaskManager.cmd.
 It will start hosting the service.
 The address by default is http://localhost/5000.